-4.4 Creating and managing shared workspaces
+4.1 Creating and managing shared workspaces

 A shared workspace is a folder that can be accessed by other people beyond its manager or owner, typically by a group of registered users, its members.
-In the default configuration - that you may adapt to your needs, of course - every member of a workspace
+In the default configuration - that you may adapt to your needs - every member of a workspace

-- o has access to all the objects of the workspace, - immediately realizes the effects of any action another member performs on an object in the workspace and - may perform any action herself or himself (for restrictions see 4.6 "Access rights and roles" on page 74).
+- o has access to all the objects of the workspace, - o immediately realizes the effects of any action another member performs on an object in the workspace and - o may perform most actions on the workspace and its objects (for restrictions see 4.2 "Access rights and roles" on page 80).

-A folder indicates its special status as a shared workspace by the 📅 icon adjacent to its name in the navigation bar, which is also shown in the 'Share' column of the folder entry.
+A folder indicates its special status as a shared workspace by the icon adjacent to its name in the navigation bar, which is also shown in the 'Share' column of the folder entry.
 Click this icon to display the members' page of this workspace.
+There you can also manage workspace membership.